Aims & Scope

 Editors and reviewers are responsible for providing constructive and prompt evaluations of submitted research papers based on the significance of their contribution and on the rigor of analysis and presentation.
 Quality peer review, free of bias, in fact and perception, is vitally important to maintaining the standards of the AAA publications.
 The steps are as follows:

-• Manuscripts that pass the initial review are sent to an editor.
-While normally two reviews are sought, the editor makes a decision as to whether and how many independent reviewers will be asked to review the manuscript.
-The editor is responsible for ensuring reviewers have the appropriate expertise to review the manuscript and have no conflicts of interest.
+- Manuscripts that pass the initial review are sent to an editor.
+Although two reviews are normally sought, the editor makes a decision as to whether and how many independent reviewers will be asked to review the manuscript.
+The editor is responsible for ensuring that reviewers have the appropriate expertise to review the manuscript and have no conflicts of interest.
 With the exception of the Journal of Financial Reporting, which uses a single-blind review, all reviews are double-blind.
 Protecting the anonymity of authors and reviewers is one of the most critical goals of the editorial process.

 The AAA supports the review process with a goal of rigorous, fair, and effective peer review for all submissions.
-Authors, editors, and reviewers are also encouraged to raise any concerns regarding potential fraudulent or manipulated peer review to the AAA Director of Publications, who will investigate these concerns and either act on them or refer the matter to AAA leadership.
+Authors, editors, and reviewers are also encouraged to raise any concerns regarding potential fraudulent or manipulated peer review to the AAA Director of Publications, who will follow the Allegations of Research Misconduct policy.

 Minimizing Overlapping Decision Rights